 On the other hand, both technical systems and procedures may have differences depending on the context or the BCP of application.
-This may be a limit for the performance and user experience of European integrated border management, especially in a perspective of a larger help to national members of the European Border and Coast Guard (EBCG) from the Standing Corps of the EBCGA.
+This may be a limit for the performance and user experience of European integrated border management, especially in a perspective of a larger help to national members of the European Border and Coast Guard (EBCG) from the Standing Corps of the European Border and Coast Guard Agency (EBCGA).

-According to the European Border and Coast Guard (EBCG) Capability Roadmap, legal border crossings should be as swift and simple as possible, preferably fully automated.
-Border Crossing Points should also have the ability to detect any unauthorised crossings of persons or goods.
+According to the EBCG Capability Roadmap, legal border crossings should be as swift and simple as possible, while at the same time allowing a smooth crossing of bona fide persons, and of the goods carried with them.

-Innovation funded under this topic will develop and test solutions for advanced seamless travel and border crossing and/or visa procedures, protecting and promoting fundamental rights, minimising the risk for bias and being accessible for all travellers, with no or minimised limitations depending on age, groups, physical or digital abilities.
-Solutions should minimise potential for discrimination or physical or digital divide regarding travel facilitation schemes.
+Innovation funded under this topic will develop and test solutions for advanced seamless travel and border crossing and/or visa procedures, protecting and promoting fundamental rights, minimising the risk for bias and being accessible for all travellers, with no or minimised limitations depending on age, sex, gender, groups, physical or digital abilities.
+To minimise potential for discrimination or physical or digital divide regarding travel facilitation schemes, solutions should be inclusive and accessible.

-Furthermore, solutions should be tested for use with the same approach by all European staff in all conditions and BCPs.
+Furthermore, solutions should be tested for use with the same approach by all European border control staff in all conditions and BCPs.

-The proposed solutions should include automated decision support systems suggesting to the end-users (border checks operators) which procedure, technology or database can be used without infringing rights of travellers.
-Solutions should also integrate and, if appropriate, further develop, privacy-preserving biometric matching in encrypted domains, that minimises data shared (for example limiting to matching scores) to improve data protection.
+The proposed solutions can include innovative technologies, innovative processes, innovative knowledge and/or a combination thereof.
+Solutions should include automated decision support systems suggesting to the end-users (border checks operators) which procedure, technology or database can be used without infringing rights of travellers.
+Solutions should also integrate and, if appropriate, further develop, biometric matching that minimises data shared (for example limiting to matching scores) to improve data protection.